-The Foundation ISE software includes the Xilinx Edition of StateCAD ® and StateBench® from Visual Software Solutions, Inc. for state machine designs.
+The Foundation ISE software includes the Xilinx Edition of StateCAD ® and StateBench® for state machine designs.
 StateCAD includes a State Machine Wizard to help you develop the initial state machine, a Logic Wizard to create data flow structures, and an Optimization Wizard to maximize performance for the target device.